Faculty FAQ

 Full-time Faculty:

 Compensation for part-time instructors and counselors is based on the number of units assigned, Class (Column), and Step, and is paid at 95% of the full-time rate.
-Refer to your current employment contract to locate your Class (Column) and Step, then to the UPM/AFT Salary Schedule on the Classification/Compensation page of the HR web site to determine the annual salary with which to calculate the Part-time Temporary Payment formula:
+Refer to your current employment contract to locate your Class (Column) and Step, then to the UPM/AFT Salary Schedule on the Classification/Compensation page on the HR web site to determine the annual salary with which to calculate the Part-time Temporary Payment formula:

 A. Annual salary (from salary schedule) x # of Units